16 Great Persian Recipes

 8. Persian Tachin Recipe

-This Persian food recipe is a saffron-infused baked rice dish with a golden, crispy crust and a tender, flavorful interior.
+This Persian recipe is a saffron-infused baked rice dish with a golden, crispy crust and a tender, flavorful interior.
 The key feature of Tachin is its tahdig, the crunchy, golden layer formed at the bottom of the dish during baking.
 The rice is typically mixed with yogurt, egg yolks, and saffron, which give it a rich texture and a deep, aromatic flavor.
 This dish can be made as a Persian recipe chicken version, where seasoned chicken is layered within the rice, or as a vegetarian option with vegetables such as eggplant or spinach.

 9. Persian Ayran Recipe